qt06/qamp/README.md

 # qamp
-aa quick and simple server by Apache and mysql and php.
+a quick and simple server by Apache and mysql and php.